maihuy-dataguy/maihuy-dataguy/README.md

 ### Hi there 👋
 ### This is a little introduction of myself

+### To know more about me.
+Visit here maihuy-dataguy.github.io/portfolio/ (my personal website).

 ![maihuy-cv-online](https://github.com/maihuy-dataguy/portfolio/blob/main/public/img/demo-cv.png)

 ### If you wanna collaborate with me in work, please contact me 💣 🥳 !!.
 I always open to freelance remote opportunities, so feel free to get in touch with me if you need a Data Engineer or Software Engineer for your project 🧨✨️💪💪